jyoungblood/pocketdocs/README.md

 ### It's just a file

-are you looking for an attractive semantic html template for writing single-page documentation? you're going to love this!
+Are you looking for an attractive semantic HTML template for writing single-page documentation?

+You're going to love this!

-check out the demo: https://jyoungblood.github.io/pocketdocs
+Check out the demo: https://jyoungblood.github.io/pocketdocs

-You don't always need docusaurus or whatever, esp when you're starting something You need a simple easy thing to get started
-   Docs are always put off for last and it seems so daunting, it's a lot easier if you have a simple easy way to get something useful and attractive

-  it's just html, so the sky's the limit on what you COULD do, this just gives you a nice starting point to have something nice without any effort (just as easy as writing a readme)

-the easiest way to start a nice looking docs site good starting point for low-effort nice-looking single page docs a simple skeleton that you can build something nice on simple static thing you can dev locally, push to gh pages

----

-just add html
+Writing documentation can be difficult, especially when many "turn-key" solutions require an involved installation and configuration process.
+It's often easier to start with a single HTML file, but even then it's tempting to get lost in the details building the base structure and configuring defaults needed to create something nice.

+Pocket Docs provides a sensible default configuration that lets you focus on writing content.
+It's a single static HTML file that you can turn into whatever you need it to be...and it looks good without any effort.

-...we've taken care of the basics so you can get started easily
+- ** Just add html ** - We've taken care of the basic structure so you can get started easily.
+Add your content as semantic HTML (almost as easy as writing Markdown).

-easy install / setup
-it's just a single file, ext css & js included from cdn assets load from cdn, so it's just a single file, sensible default config

-easy customization
-it's just basic/vanilla css & js, add your own whatever, customize to your hearts content, make it yours easily extendable (add however much content) it's just html! put it on any server! (perfect for gh pages, btw)

-nice defaults
+- ** Minimal architecture ** - It's [just a single file](https://github.com/jyoungblood/pocketdocs/blob/master/index.html), external CSS & JS libraries included from CDN.
+Ready to deploy in any environment.

-Sidebar with auto-highlighting, responsive structure (sidebar turns into dropdown on mobile), AND A NICE DEFAULT DESIGN
+- ** Sensible defaults ** - Includes syntax highlighting, responsive sidebar/dropdown navigation, scroll-based nav highlighting, AND A NICE DEFAULT DESIGN

-future improvements planned
+- ** Easy customization ** - Made with basic HTML, CSS, and JS.
+Add any library or your own code to make it what you want it to be.

-- planned support for easy theme w/ css vars automatically generate menu based on content even better turn-key code highlighter experience
+- ** Future improvements planned ** - upcoming support for easy themes using CSS variables, automatically generate navigation based on content, even better code highlighting experience

-<li>semantic html document structure, simple straightforward architecture ... almost easy as writing markdown (html is semantic, doesn’t have extra classes</li>

-<li>highlight.js for syntax highlighting</li>

-<li>Nav that keeps up with scrolling</li>

-<li>Single page like KNEX docs</li>

-<li>Themeable (at some point...easy to edit for now)</li>

-<li>bolt.css simple basic reset, also :root css vars</li>

-<li>It's just a single file!</li>

-<li>Looks nice (and normal) without a lot of work ...
-EASY TO USE (& customize) / work with ... simple static thing you can dev locally, push to gh pages * for making ~beautiful~ single-page docs sites</li>

----

----

-## GETTING STARTED
-I'm sure you can figure it out.
-It's [just a file](https://github.com/jyoungblood/pocketdocs/blob/master/index.html), acquire and use it as you see fit.